hosseinmanafi/manafi-plan-generator/README.md

 	   This layer contains 5 methods :

-	   computing          : This method includes implementing the loan calculator algorithm and building the JSON output changeDoubleFormat : This method is used to convert the number format to "0.00" computPrincipal    : This method is used to calculate the principal value with the principal = annuity - interest formula computInterest     : This method is used to calculate the interest value with the interest = (nominalRate * 30 * loanAmount) / 36000 formula
+	   computing          : This method includes implementing the loan calculator algorithm and building the JSON output calcAnnuity        : This method is used to calculate the principal value with the Annuity Payment formula changeDoubleFormat : This method is used to convert the number format to "0.00" computPrincipal    : This method is used to calculate the principal value with the principal = annuity - interest formula computInterest     : This method is used to calculate the interest value with the interest = (nominalRate * 30 * loanAmount) / 36000 formula